A Stronger Airforce

 Russian aircraft

-A sudden change in leadership in Russia may make this an option.
+A sudden change of leadership in Russia may make this an option.
 Any new leadership in Moscow could be looking to quickly find markets for it’s military equipment if it wanted to stop the war with Europe without collapsing Russia’s war-focussed economy.

 Chinese aircraft

-• Not considered at this stage
+• Not considered at this stage.

 Europe, Türkiye & South Korea